Experimental verification of the optimal fingerprint method in a Spin Resonance System: Implications for Complex Systems: THEORETICAL ANALYSIS OF FINGERPRINT METHOD IN SPIN SYSTEM

 So the fingerprint direction under resonance condition is

 As discussed in the previous section, the modulated phase delay will change the noise distribution, so the fingerprint direction will follow the changes together.
-Figure.~\ref{fig:fingerprintangle2} display the angle of fingerprint vary with driving direction $\psi$ and modulated phase delay $\phi$.
+Figure.~\ref{fig:fingerprintangle2} displays how the angle of fingerprint varies with driving direction $\psi$ and modulated phase delay $\phi$.